tchen-research/RandNLA/intro.md

 Many RandNLA algorithms are remarkably simple, while providing significant speedups over traditional methods.

 This book aims to provide a *practical introduction* to the fundamental concepts and techniques in RandNLA.
-We focus on intuition and conceptual understanding, and provide a mixture of theoretical analysis and  numerical experiments.
+We focus on intuition and conceptual understanding, and provide a mixture of theoretical analysis and accompanying numerical experiments.
 This book does not aim to be a comprehensive survey of state of the field, but rather a first introduction to the subject.

 Readers are expected to be familiar with (numerical) linear algebra.
 We assume readers have a basic understanding of [matrix factorizations](https://en.wikipedia.org/wiki/Matrix_decomposition) (e.g. QR, SVD, etc.) and concepts like [stability](https://en.wikipedia.org/wiki/Numerical_stability) and [conditioning](https://en.wikipedia.org/wiki/Condition_number).
-A basic refresher is provided [here](../01-Background/review.ipynb).
+A basic refresher is provided [here](../01-Background/review.md).

 ## Why this Format?